 Spain’s third-largest city is a magnificent place capable of rivalling the spotlight of the likes of Madrid and Barcelona.
 Valencia is a wonderful city with thriving cultural, eating, and nightlife scenes.
 Its great weather almost all year round makes it comfortable to visit even during the winter.

-During November there’s an additional reason to visit Valencia as the MotoGP championship makes its arrival in the Spanish city like it has been doing ever since 1999 when the Circuit Ricardo Tormo was first opened.
-The Gran Premio de la Comunitat Valenciana has become the traditional season finale of the international championship and with crowds nearing 150,000 people; you are guaranteed a fantastic atmosphere.
-This year the event will be held between the 10th and 12th of November.
+During November there’s an additional reason to visit Valencia, as the MotoGP championship makes its arrival in the Spanish city like it has been doing ever since 1999 when the Circuit Ricardo Tormo was first opened.
+The Gran Premio de la Comunitat Valenciana has become the traditional season finale of the international championship and, with crowds nearing 150,000 people, you are guaranteed to enjoy a fantastic atmosphere.
+This year, the event will be held between the 10th and 12th of November.

-So whether you are a sports enthusiast looking to enjoy the MotoGP season finale, or into arts, culture, fantastic architecture and great food, don’t miss the opportunity to visit Valencia in November.
+So whether you are a sports enthusiast looking to enjoy the MotoGP season finale, or into arts, culture, fantastic architecture and great food, don’t miss the opportunity to visit Valencia in November with us at Lugarex!